Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Introduction

-An interesting alternative to the two-domain approach described above is the contextual, coupled simulation of the whole assembly (freeboard and packed bed) using one set of equations, typically obtained by means of \emph{Volume Averaging Theory} (VAT) \citep{whitaker1999}.
-Spatial averaging of the Navier-Stokes equations (\emph{Volume Averaged Navier Stokes}, VANS) has been successfully employed to rigorously derive the Darcy equation, the Forchheimer equation and to model two-phase flows in porous media \citep{whitaker1986a, whitaker1996, whitaker1986b}.
-In the VAT framework the unclosed terms describing drag forces and dispersion stress appear as the result of an averaging operation, which enables the estimation of their values and their in-depth analysis.
-The physical conditions, including the description of the interface \citep[see e.g.][]{goyeau2003}, can be described by space and time-varying parameters like porosity.
-Ideally, in such an approach, the turbulent mixing and other processes happening at the porous/non-porous interface area should be embedded in the turbulence model as an additional closure.
+An alternative is to describe the interface as a continuous transition between the two regions and model the flow using a single two-phased set of equations.
+Such a set of equations can be obtained through the \emph{Volume Averaging Theory} (VAT) \citep{whitaker1999}.
+The \emph{Volume Averaged Navier--Stokes} (VANS) equations have been a good starting point for a {rigorous} derivation of Darcy's and Forchheimer's equations, and two-phase porous media flow models~\citep{whitaker1986a, whitaker1996, whitaker1986b}.
+In the VAT framework, unclosed terms describing drag forces and dispersion stresses appear as a result of the averaging operation.
+This derivation enables estimating their values and an in-depth analysis of their effects.
+The physical conditions, including the description of the interface \citep[see e.g.][]{goyeau2003}, can be described by space- and time-varying parameters like porosity.
+Ideally, within this approach, the turbulent mixing and other processes at the interface would be embedded in the turbulence closure.

-To extend the VAT to moving beds and turbulent flows, temporal and spatial averaging can be used sequentially, leading to a system of equations often called \emph{Double Averaged Navier Stokes} or DANS (for an extensive review the reader is reminded to \citet{lage2002}).
-The main advantage of DANS equations is that a relatively accurate description of the flow properties (such as anisotropy), as well as accounting for movement of the bed through the introduction of a space-time dependent porosity, \(\phi_{VT}\), are possible.

-The basis for the definition of the double-average is the averaging volume \(V_0\) and averaging time-window \(T_0\).
-Both variables must be chosen carefully so that the macroscopic variations of the flow parameters in space and time will not be filtered out.
-The underlying assumption is that the characteristic dimension of \(V_0\) will be much larger than the dimension of small scale flow parameters (turbulent eddies, features of porous matrix) but smaller than the characteristic dimension of the whole domain \citep{nikora2007a, gray1975, whitaker1999}.
-This also corresponds to the definition of \textbf{REV}, \emph{Representative Elementary Volume} \citep[see e.g.][]{uth2016} which is defined as the smallest subvolume that shares the same macroscopic flow parameters as the whole porous matrix.
-For laminar flows in geometrically regular porous matrices, REV-L (\emph{L stands for laminar}) is of the order of pore size.
-In turbulent flows, REV-T might be much larger than REV-L due to the dimensions of turbulent structures that might emerge in such flows.